Arc676/Matrix-Library/README.md

 ### `frontend2/` (C++)

-The more user-friendly and flexible of the two frontends, the second matrix calculator uses [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) to read and evaluate expressions.
+The more user-friendly and flexible of the two frontends, the second matrix calculator recognizes both normal infix notation and [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) to read and evaluate expressions.
 Additionally, the user may store any number of matrices in memory under any name that doesn't start with a reserved operator.
 These are stored in a `std::map<std::string, Matrix*>`.

+Type `mode` at the prompt to switch between infix and postfix mode.

 Expression tokens must be separated by *spaces*.
 Expressions must adhere to the following syntax: